 Of course, speed is nothing if your codes are illegible.
-In fact, in a beverage factory, that can be the number one problem with tried and true methods like inkjet.
+In fact, in a Beverage factory, that can be the number one problem with tried and true methods like continuous inkjet.
 Condensation can lead to runny ink and runny ink leads to unreadable codes and wasted scrapped product.

-With fiber laser coding, that’s never an issue; the code is etched into the aluminum, and the process is done.
+With fiber laser marking, that’s never an issue; the code is etched into the aluminum, and the process is done.
 No amount of condensation is going to affect a laser etching.

 Plus, the F-Series laser's beam is about ten times finer than other laser marking and coding technologies, making it capable of clear and permanent codes - even when you are coding onto challenging surfaces such as the concave base of a soda or beer can.

 This level of precision has several of benefits beyond the coding process itself.
 Firstly, you remain competitive with the legislative demands for clear, legible and long-lasting characters.
 Secondly it can assist cameras in improved reading codes for traceability and verification purposes.
 Finally, it’s possible to create intricate and detailed promotional codes quickly and efficiently, creating ultimate flexibility for your product marketers.

 As with any new capital business equipment purchase, the acquisition of new coding technology has to make sense from a budgetary viewpoint.
 Fiber laser has a number of advantages that make it efficient in terms of total cost of ownership (TCO) compared to traditional inkjet-based printing technologies.

 While that tech is a wonderful offering for the likes of beer and soda bottle printing, there are some variables that make inkjet more susceptible to waste than laser for can coding.